AdguardTeam/AdGuardDNS/doc/environment.md

 Redis server address.
 Can be an IP address or a hostname.

-**Default:** No default value, the variable if required if the [type][conf-check-kv-type] of remote KV storage for DNS server checking is `redis` in the configuration file.
+**Default:** No default value, the variable is required if the [type][conf-check-kv-type] of remote KV storage for DNS server checking is `redis` in the configuration file.

 [conf-check-kv-type]: configuration.md#check-kv-type